 There is an attachment on the rear of the helmet for lights in case you are riding in the dark or conditions of poor visibility.
 The only issue we have with the Timberwolf is the lack of MIPS or any other anti-rotational technology.
 The technology is essential in winter due to the conditions making surfaces slipperier and trails requiring a little more attention.

-It is a well-designed helmet, and if you are looking for a snug-fitting helmet that is sure to keep you warm during the ride while also sufficiently ventilated, this is certainly one of the best options you could get.
+It is a well-designed helmet, if you are looking for a snug-fitting bike helmet that is sure to keep you warm during the ride.
+Additionally, the ventilation is great, making this one of the leading winter bike helmets.

 Bern Winter Watts MIPS Review